Partnership 360 Symposium

-This was the first time that NATO's Allied Command Transformation and International Staff Political Affairs and Security Policy Division co-hosted such an event, in a “one NATO” spirit of political-military cooperation.
+The event, co-organized by NATO's Allied Command Transformation and the International Staff Political Affairs and Security Policy Division, engages the partnership network and community in a “one NATO” spirit of political-military cooperation.

-Questions can be addressed to the ACT Point of Contact:
+Questions can be addressed to the following Allied Command Transformation Points of Contact:

 MAJ Larissa Ancete:

 Tel: +1 757-747-4017